 You can access and read the MySQL database with below credentials:

-You can access the database from anywhere, except if your local network provider is blocking MySQL traffic, which is the case for NYUMC.
+You can access the database from anywhere, except if your local network provider is blocking MySQL traffic (port 3306), which is the case for NYUMC.
 Computers on our access list (google spreadsheet) have been granted access.
 See section below for instructions for accessing with a new computer.

 Registration to access the database from within NYUMC